shrikadam/robotic-arm-line-scan/README.md

 - CMake (version 3.12 or higher)
 - Basler Pylon SDK
 - Sapera LT SDK
-- Azure Kinect SDK
 - Universal Robots RTDE library
-- A compatible Basler camera
-- A Universal Robots arm (tested with UR5e, but should work with other models)

 ## Building the Project